acl2025-srw/acl2025-srw.github.io/index.md

 ## Announcements

 We invite all workshop participants to attend the oral sessions and panel discussion.
-Our panelists, [Danqi Chen](https://www.cs.princeton.edu/~danqic/), [Sara Hooker](https://www.sarahooker.me/) and [Swaroop Mishra](https://swarooprm.github.io/) will discuss about  *Navigating NLP Research in the Era of Large Language Models*. **On July 11th at 11am on Pier 2 & 3**.
+Our panelists, [Danqi Chen](https://www.cs.princeton.edu/~danqic/), [Sara Hooker](https://www.sarahooker.me/) and [Swaroop Mishra](https://swarooprm.github.io/) will discuss about  *Navigating NLP Research in the Era of Large Language Models*. <br/>
+**On July 11th at 11am on Pier 2 & 3**, we will have the oral presentations of the Best Papers from the SRW.
+If you wish to attend the panel, plan to arrive by 11:35am. **The SRW Panel Discussion begins at 11:45am**.
 These sessions provide great opportunities for networking, knowledge exchange, and engaging with fellow participants.

 Don't miss out on the enriching conversations!